keczejo/HP-Z230-Hackintosh/README.md

 ## Instalation

 Download this repo.
-Set serial number then copy to your EFI partition and that's it.
+Generate SMBIOS data with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and set it in config.plit.
+Then copy to your EFI partition and that's it.

 ## What to expect